A detailed study on various phases in dissipative anisotropic Dicke model: Introduction

 Another important aspect of a many-body quantum system is exploring the dynamics under an external drive \cite{RevModPhys.89.011004}.
 In such cases, it is expected that the system will reach the infinite temperature state (e.g., thermal state) \cite{RevModPhys.91.021001, nandkishore_many-body_2015}.
-An important distinction can be observed for the periodic drive, where instead of thermalization, a prethermal quasi-steady state emerges in the intermediate time scale \cite{PhysRevLett.115.256803, PhysRevLett.127.170603, PhysRevA.107.022206, das2023periodically}.
-Using the well-celebrated Floquet theory, an effective Hamiltonian can be constructed for the prethermal state in high-frequency limit and the relevant conserved quantities can be derived subsequently \cite{PhysRevB.103.L140302}.
-More recently, research interest shifted towards exploring the quantum dynamics under quasi-periodic drive \cite{nandy2017aperiodically, mukherjee2020restoring, zhao2021random, zhao2022localization, das2023periodically, tiwari2024dynamical, tiwari2024periodically}, where it is expected that the lifetime of the prethermal phase is shortened due to the absence of temporal order.
-As such, the quasi-periodic drive destroys the integrability of the system and pushes it to the thermal state.
+An essential distinction can be observed for the periodic drive, where instead of thermalization, a prethermal quasi-steady state emerges in the intermediate time scale \cite{PhysRevLett.115.256803, PhysRevLett.127.170603, PhysRevA.107.022206, das2023periodically}.
+Using the Floquet theory, an effective Hamiltonian can be constructed for the prethermal state in the high-frequency limit, and the relevant conserved quantities can be derived subsequently \cite{PhysRevB.103.L140302}.
+More recently, research interest has shifted towards exploring quantum dynamics under quasi-periodic drive \cite{nandy2017aperiodically, mukherjee2020restoring, zhao2021random, zhao2022localization, das2023periodically, tiwari2024dynamical, tiwari2024periodically}, where it is expected that the lifetime of the prethermal phase is shortened due to the absence of temporal order.
+As such, the quasi-periodic drive further pushes it to the thermal state.
 A similar study was also reported in our previous work of ADM \cite{das2023periodically}.
-In this manuscript, we extend this analysis to the dissipative case, where we study the interplay between the quasi-periodic drive and dissipation and its effect on the stability of the prethermal state.

-The structure and the key points of the manuscript are discussed below.
-A brief description of the dissipative ADM (i.e., a spin-boson system interacts with another bosonic environment) is given in section-\ref{sec-II}.
-The dynamical equation of the system is given in Eq. (\ref{eqn:lindblad}).
-We also discuss the criticality in the system and the effect of dissipation on the critical line in section- \ref{sec-iia}.
-In section- \ref{sec-III}, we study the scaling of $\Delta$ for our system, as a function of the total Liouvillian space dimension ($N_{\text{L}}$) and the atom number ($N$), separately for the nonergodic and the ergodic phase.
-Furthermore, we study the eigenvector property with the aid of the average participation ratio for left, right, and both left-right eigenvectors separately in the same section.
+A further question concerns what happens in the presence of dissipation.
+We want to specify the reason why such a study is important.
+In the case of dissipative ADM, we consider the spontaneous emission of the cavity modes.
+Therefore, the cavity and the atoms try to reach their respective ground state in the presence of strong dissipation.
+The ground state has the lowest entanglement entropy (EE).
+At the same point, the quasi-periodic drive increases the EE due to heating.
+We expect a competition between the strength of the quasi-periodic drive and the dissipation rate in this system.
+We mostly focus on whether the strong dissipation stabilizes the prethermal phase or the quasi-periodic drive dominates the heating process.
+We also show that such a mechanism is different for the ergodic and non-ergodic phases.